DrOzturk/todo-api-py3/README.md

 # todo-api-py3

-Restful API for todo app.
+Restful API for a sample todo app using Flask in Python 3. run this
-run this
 `python app.py`